pomo-mondreganto/ForcAD/README.md

 Platform has a somewhat-flexible rating system.
 Basically, rating system is a class that's initialized by 2 floats: current attacker and victim scores and has `calculate` method that returns another 2 floats, attacker and victim rating changes respectively.
-Having read that, you can easily replace default rating system in [backend/helpers/rating.py](backend/helpers/rating_system.py) by your own brand-new one.
+Having read that, you can easily replace default rating system in [C rating system](backend/rs_implementation/rating_system.c) by your own brand-new one.
 Default rating system is based on Elo rating and performs quite well in practice. **game_hardness** and **inflation** configuration variables can be set in `global` block in `config.yml`, the first one sets how much points team is earning for an attack (the higher the hardness, the bigger the rating change is), and the second one states is there's an "inflation" of points: whether a team earns points